dykyi-roman/enterprise-skeleton/README.md

 - All API endpoints are automatically documented using PHP attributes
 - Interactive testing of endpoints directly from the UI

+## Request-ID Tracking

+The application implements request tracking using Request-IDs with the following features:

+- **Automatic Request-ID Generation**:
+  - Inspects incoming requests for the `Request-Id` header
+  - If no request ID is found, automatically generates a version 4 UUID
+  - Ensures every request has a unique identifier for tracking

+- **Logging Integration**:
+  - Includes Request-ID in Monolog records via a custom processor
+  - Can be disabled by setting `enable_monolog: false` in configuration
+  - Helps correlate logs across different services and components

+- **Debugging and Tracing**:
+  - Makes it easier to trace requests through the system
+  - Useful for debugging and monitoring in distributed systems
+  - Helps with request correlation in log aggregation systems

 ## Service Selection

 The project supports multiple service options that can be configured in the Makefile: